Christopher Jones (Mayflower captain): Officers and crew of the Mayflower

-Most scholars agree with author Charles Banks' estimation that the Mayflower had a crew of about 50: 36 men 'before the mast' (crew) and 14 officers on the captain's staff.
-This included the following officers: four mates, four quartermasters, surgeon, carpenter, cooper, cook, boatswain and gunner.
-The entire crew stayed with the Mayflower when it wintered over in Plimoth in 1620-1621, with about half of them dying during that time, including the gunner, boatswain, 3 of 4 quartermasters and cook.
+Most scholars agree with author Charles Banks' estimation that the Mayflower had a crew of about 50: 36 men 'before the mast' (crew) and 14 officers on the master's staff.
+This included the following officers: four master's mates, four quartermasters, surgeon, carpenter, cooper, cook, boatswain and gunner.
+The entire crew stayed with the Mayflower when it wintered over in Plymouth in 1620-1621, with about half of them dying during that time, including the gunner, boatswain, 3 of 4 quartermasters and cook.
 The survivors returned to London on the Mayflower, sailing from Plymouth on 5 April 1621.

-The identity of several key officers under the captain has been well established.
+The identity of several key officers under the master has been well established.
 Two master's mates (pilot) with previous New World sailing experience were John Clarke, age 45, and Robert Coppin.
-They were assisted by Masters Mate Andrew Williamson.
+They were assisted by Master's Mate Andrew Williamson.
 John Alden, a born-and-raised Harwich man and possibly a distant relative of Christopher Jones, was the ship's cooper.
 It was he who was sent early to Southampton, to buy provisions for the journey and "cooper" them in casks.
 John Alden remained in Plymouth and later married Priscilla Mullins.
-An important person on the captain's staff that Bradford oddly neglected to mention was the ship's surgeon, a young man just out of apprenticeship as a London barber-surgeon by the name of Giles Heale.
+An important person on the master's staff that Bradford oddly neglected to mention was the ship's surgeon, a young man just out of apprenticeship as a London barber-surgeon by the name of Giles Heale.
 His name appears as a witness to the death-bed will of William Mullins in February 1621.
 Another person that Bradford also did not mention who is recorded as possibly being a principal officer of the Mayflower due to his title, is a man identified only as "Master" Leaver.
 He is recorded in Mourt's Relation (1622) as rescuing Pilgrims lost in a forest in January 1621.